ceweager/ShipWrecked/README.md

 **Overview of project**

-Built to further my knowledge of ruby on rails, javascript and ajax, ShipWrecked is a website where writers and roleplayers may managed their characters, goals, milestones and ongoing plot threads, as well as collaborate with other writers and discuss plots and suggested ideas.
+Built to further my knowledge of ruby on rails, javascript and ajax, ShipWrecked is a website built for people who enjoy writing collaboratively together, or participating in online roleplay forums.

+ShipWrecked allows writers and roleplayers to manage their characters, goals, milestones and ongoing plot threads, as well as collaborate with other writers and discuss plots and suggested ideas.

 ![image](https://user-images.githubusercontent.com/66081334/125176383-de0d7780-e1ca-11eb-94cd-dd6b9c22dc78.png)